sinnbeck/laravel-dom-assertions/README.md

 ## Usage

 ### Testing forms
-Let's say you have a view with a form.
-We want to ensure that it has the correct method and action.
-You can then use the `->assertForm()` method to assert that the form exists.
+When calling a route in a test you might want to make sure that the view contains a form.
+To test this you can use the `->assertForm()` method on the test response.
 ```php
 $this->get('/some-route')
     ->assertForm();